Grand Council Connections

 The Delta Chapter is dedicated to being involved with community service activities.
 We support the Ronald McDonald House by cooking monthly dinners and the annual construction of a gingerbread house entered into the Ronald McDonald House Contest.
 Last year, the Delta Chapter won second place in the adult category and donated the gift card prize to the Ronald McDonald House.
 The Delta Chapter has also assisted the efforts of the American Heart Association’s annual heart walk by providing blood pressure screenings and healthcare information; and the Junior Diabetes Research Foundation walk through fundraising and hosting game activities for the youth.

-The Kappa Chapter of Kappa Epsilon Fraternity co-hosts an annual student/faculty bar-b-que along with the fraternal members of the Kappa Psi Fraternity.
+Every year, KE Kappa Chapter co-hosts an annual student/faculty BBQ along with the fraternal members of the Kappa Psi Fraternity.
 The proceeds of our cumulative efforts benefit the local Fischer House.
-This event provides our chapter members a unique experience to get to know their professors and chapter advisors, outside the classroom.
-The Kappa Chapter continually encourages membership from inspiring student pharmacists and we look forward to expanding our membership with our fall recruitment.
-We are fortunate that our executive board continually reviews our current objectives, while considering new ideas for the future.
-The Kappa Chapter Members are truly dedicated and aspire to achieve our goals and realize new initiatives.
+This event provides our chapter members a unique experience to get to know their professors and chapter advisors outside the classroom.
+Kappa Chapter continually encourages membership from inspiring student pharmacists and we look forward to expanding our membership with our fall recruitment.
+We are fortunate that our executive board continually reviews our current

 The historical overview of the Lambda Chapter at the University of North Carolina-Chapel Hill is being written and will be available soon.